eth-educators/eth-docker-docs/website/docs/Support/Exit.md

 ## Nimbus

-You will need to know the index of your validator as it shows on https://beaconcha.in/ or https://pyrmont.beaconcha.in/ if on Pyrmont testnet, or its public key.
+You will need to know the index of your validator as it shows on https://beaconcha.in/ or https://goerli.beaconcha.in/ if on Goerli testnet, or its public key.

 Run `./ethd cmd run --rm validator-exit <INDEX or 0xPUBKEY>` and follow prompts to exit.
 For example:
 - If using an index, here 0, `./ethd cmd run --rm validator-voluntary-exit 0`